What are Urinary Diseases?

 - Weak sphincter muscles

-In some cases, lifestyle changes like controlling your fluid intake can be enough to address the problem.
-If these approaches do not work, then your doctor might suggest for the surgery.
+In some cases of urinary incontinence, lifestyle changes like controlling your fluid intake can be enough to address the problem.
+If these approaches do not work to cure urinary incontinence, then your doctor might suggest for the surgery.

 Urinary Tract Infections (UTIs)

-UTIs can be infection in – kidneys, ureters, bladder or urethra.
-It is the result of pathogenic bacteria which invade the urinary tract and cause the infection.
-They are common in women, although men can suffer from it too.
-The burning sensation which is felt is one of the symptoms of a UTI.
-Other symptoms include frequent urge to urinate and the bladder is not empty after urinating.
-If you feel you have urinary tract infection, immediately consult a doctor.
-Drink a lot of water to flush out bacteria from the body.
+UTIs can be an infection in any part of the urinary tract system- kidneys, ureters, bladder, or urethra.
+It is the result of pathogenic bacteria that invade the urinary tract and cause the infection.
+Urinary tract infections are common in women, although men can suffer from them too.
+The burning sensation while passing urine is one of the symptoms of a UTI.
+Other symptoms of UTI include frequent urge to urinate and the bladder is not empty after urinating.
+If you notice the symptoms of urinary tract infection, immediately consult a specialist doctor.
+Drink a lot of water and healthy fluids to flush out harmful bacteria from the body.

 Kidney and Ureteral Stones

 Ureteral stones are kidney stones that get stuck in one or both ureters.
 Ureters carry urine from kidneys to the bladder.
-These stones can block the flow of the urine and cause a considerable amount of pain.
+Ureteral stones can block the flow of the urine and cause severe pain.
 The larger stones can be problematic as they result in blockage.
-The stones are formed due to the chemical imbalance in the urine.
-Drinking a large amount of fluids is recommended for the prevention of all kinds of stones.
+These stones form due to the chemical imbalance in the urine.
+Drinking a large number of fluids is highly recommended for the prevention of all kinds of stones.
+(Also Read: 8 signs that you have kidney stones)

-You will require surgical procedures in some of the instance to remove the large stones.
-ESWL is one of the most commonly used techniques.
-The procedure involves using sound waves to break the stones into smaller pieces.
-Then it becomes easy to flush them out.
+You will require surgical procedures in some severe cases to remove the large stones.
+ESWL (Extracorporeal Shock Wave Lithotripsy) is one of the most commonly used advanced techniques to cure ureteral stones.
+Shock wave lithotripsy involves using sound waves to break the stones into smaller pieces.
+It becomes easy to flush the crushed stones out along with the urine.

 - Bladder cancer